Episode

 .

-Jeff, lets drop the materials he's working with and turns to point his
+(At this, Jeff, lets drop the materials he's working with and turns to point his finger at Matt)

 .